gui1612/learning-WebEssentials/README.md

 For this project I only used Html and Css and made the templates from scratch

+If you want to check the project actual status click on [here](https://rawcdn.githack.com/gui1612/learning-WebEssentials/1a51a38eb65085fc88b0077e2b3176ae7341cebe/main.html)!

 Even though it is not a serious project I plan to make further improvements before I'm finished with it:

 ### TODOS:

-- [ ] Fix the difference between pages footers
+- [X] Fix the difference between pages footers
 - [ ] Fix the weird interaction with the info button in the main page
 - [ ] Prettify the main text and create sections for it
 - [ ] Prettify the borders in the projects page